Banana production in Honduras: History

 After the first concessions in 1912, US concerns achieved more or less complete control of the productive alluvial plains of Honduras' Atlantic coast.
 The area around Puerto Cortés was dominated by the Cuyamel Fruit Company, the La Ceiba region by Standard Fruit, and Tela and Trujillo were controlled by United Fruit's subsidiaries, the Tela Railroad Company and the Trujillo Railroad Company.
 By 1929, the United Fruit Company operated in over 650000 acre of the country and controlled the major ports.

 Initially, Honduran producers focused on growing the Gros Michel type of bananas, which had important characteristics that made them easy to store and ship and appealed to consumers in North American markets.
 However in the early 1920s banana-producing areas began suffering from a blight known as the "Panama Disease" which, combined with soil exhaustion from monocrop agriculture, led to a production decline in many parts of northern Honduras.
 The companies sought to restore production by rerouting railroads and renegotiating concessions so to bring more virgin land into cultivation.
 In addition they began to replace the Gros Michel with the Cavendish variety, which had some resistance to the disease.

 In the 1800s, five years before independence, "the Mayor Don Juan Antonio Tomos issued a report of his visit in 1815, in which he indicated 100,000 inhabitants in the cities of Puerto Cortés, San Pedro Sula, Tela, La Ceiba, and 39 curatos and 8 villages of Caribbean blacks from countries like Jamaica, Trinidad and Tobago, Saint Lucia, Belize, and Haiti.
 Plus additional inhabitants near Trujillo (estimated at 10,000) for a total of 110,000 inhabitants.
 After independence" the population of 1826 (200,000 people) is based on the calculation made by Mr. Dionisio de Herrera, former head of the state of Honduras.
-By the early 1900s more 300,000 people had came to Honduras to work mainly in the booming banana cultivation and other agricultural sectors.
+By the early 1900s more 300,000 people had come to Honduras to work mainly in the booming banana cultivation and other agricultural sectors.